-Keep in mind that, in games without an observer, a thrower might call foul and throw the disc downfield anyway, thinking that even if the pass is intercepted or incomplete, the disc will come back to the thrower, whether or not the marker contests the call.
-With an observer, if the call is contested and you rule no foul, it is a turnover with play resuming where the disc landed or was intercepted.
+Keep in mind that, in games without an observer, a thrower might call foul before any throwing motion and throw the disc downfield anyway, thinking that even if the pass is intercepted or incomplete, the disc will come back to the thrower, whether or not the marker contests the call.
+With an observer, if the call is contested and you rule foul, it is a turnover with play resuming where the disc landed or was intercepted.